 Either clearly define what you mean, or just drop the terms irrational and rational.
 This website contains a number of discussions of rationality.
 Start here for more.

 This phrase is not chocolate sauce.
 It does not go with anything.
-In order to use the term competitive advantage you must have some sort reference to the competition.
+In order to use the term competitive advantage, you must have some sort of reference to the competition.
 Ideally, you will also be able to point to some sort of advantage too.
 (This is not rocket science).

 Often, however, competitive advantage is tacked on to a sentence to make it seem you are saying more than you are.
 We are doing it to gain a competitive advantage.
 Good for you.

-Or competitive advantage is used in a way that might as well say dormative properties.
-Molière satirized early doctors who said thing that put you to sleep had dormative (sleep causing) properties.
+Or, competitive advantage is used in a way that might as well say dormative properties.
+Molière satirized early doctors who said things that put you to sleep had dormative (sleep causing) properties.
 True, but you haven’t really said anything.
 It is all circular.
-Which brings us to First Mover Advantage.
+Which brings us to First-Mover Advantage.

 I believe that you might have an advantage when you get to market first.
-That said if you tell me you have a first mover advnatage the obvious next question is, “what?”.
-How about helping the reader out and telling the reader what the first mover advantage is before they have to ask. the phrase ‘first mover advantage’ doesn’t tell us anything.
-First mover advantage is a placeholder.
+That said, if you tell me you have a first-mover advantage the obvious next question is, “what is the advantage?”
+How about helping the reader out and telling the reader what the first-mover advantage is before they have to ask.
+The phrase ‘first-mover advantage’ doesn’t tell us anything.
+First-mover advantage is a placeholder.
 It is waiting for something meaningful to be put in its spot.
 If you have something meaningful underlying the phrase — e.g., by getting in first we can sign exclusive contracts at favorable rates — say that.
-If not what do you mean?
+If not, what do you mean?
 See here.